Why Plant a Butterfly Garden?

 Although butterfly gardening opens one’s eyes and world in an exciting way, some people find there are downsides to inviting caterpillars in: these little creatures are eating machines!
 There are ways to mitigate the effect of a chewed-up garden by planting the host plants among or behind nectar plants or shrubs so the damage is less visible.

 There are plenty of resources on the internet that can give you more information.
 If you are a book lover, we highly recommend a small but useful book called Butterfly Gardening with Florida’s Native Plants, written by Craig Huegel.
 If you’d like to start from scratch and want to learn how to design your own garden, you can start here.

 However you decide to proceed, your world is about to get a lot more beautiful and interesting!
-And you will feel good about offering these beautiful and valuable creatures a healthy place to hang out at a time when pollinators are under siege from climate change and chemicals.
+And you will feel good about offering these beautiful and valuable creatures sanctuary and sustenance at a time when pollinators are under siege from climate change and over use of chemicals.